All Episodes

 Cleveland loves and adores this show.

-The and I I asked rhetorically why Cleveland, there is an answer to this.
+And I asked rhetorically why Cleveland, there is an answer to this.

 And here's what it is.

-Given the political realities of the day, the demographics and voter registration and all of that, the calculation is by the party.
+Given the political realities of the day, the demographics and voter registration and all of that, the calculation is by the party, I don't necessarily agree with this.

-I'm just the Republican Party believes that they can't win the presidency unless they win Ohio.
+The Republican Party believes that they can't win the presidency unless they win Ohio.

-There was a point, if you go back to 2012, if if I'm remembering this right, and I probably am, it was thought that the 2012 race was going to be so close that the winner of Ohio could end up winning the electoral vote and the presidency, but still lose the overall national raw vote total, a popular vote, like Bush in 2000.
+There was a point, if you go back to 2012, if I'm remembering this right, and I probably am, it was thought that the 2012 race was going to be so close that the winner of Ohio could end up winning the electoral vote and the presidency, but still lose the overall national raw vote total, the popular vote, like Bush in 2000.

 It was thought to be that close.